aws-samples/aws-database-migration-samples/sqlserver/sampledb/v1/README.md

 The installation process creates the database, loads the data, and sets the database up for replication using DMS.

 **Requirements:**
-* Any version of SQL Server compatible with DMS
+* Any version of SQL Server compatible with DMS **NOTE: SQL Server 2016 is not yet supported for CDC**
 * Approximately 50GB of disk space
 * You will need a privileged Administrative account to execute the scripts